Program details

 “As a community-owned organization, SMUD constantly strives to improve the lives of all community members,” said SMUD CEO and General Manager Paul Lau.
 “This year’s Shine funding reflects our commitment to environmental leadership, community wellness and our ambitious 2030 Zero Carbon Plan.”

 Congratulations to our Shine partners!
-We look forward to seeing all the positive impacts from this year's Shine Award projects.
+We look forward to seeing all the positive impacts from this year's Shine award projects.

 Our partners